 Whatever the focus or scale of your business, email marketing is a potent asset that empowers you to expand your reach.

-Through email, you can build a rapport with your audiences, differentiate your business, and drive sales.
+You can build a rapport with your audiences, differentiate your business, and drive sales through email.
 However, an unstructured or haphazard approach won’t get you the results you need.

 By running drip campaigns, you can keep your messages in front of people at every stage of the customer journey.